-MTH 1113 College Mathematics
+BIO 1113 Biological Science

+PHY 1113 Physical Science

 MTH 1123 College Algebra

+Physical Education: 2 hours

+PED 2232 Wellness and Lifestyle -or-

+2 hours from activity courses without duplication: PED 1101-2291

 General Biblical Studies: 12 hours

 BIB 2213 Bible Study

 REL 1133 Authentic Christianity

 REL 1173 Introduction to Biblical Literature

 THE 2333 Pentecostal Doctrine and History

-MAJOR STUDIES 18 Hours
+MAJOR STUDIES 15 Hours

+ACC 2213 Principles of Financial Accounting

+BUS 1123 Survey of Economics

-ECEP 2113 Foundations of Early Childhood Education
+FIN 2113 Principles of Finance

-ENG 3113 Children's Literature

-EDUP 2333 Child and Adolescent Development

-EDUP 3523 Educating Exceptional Children

-RDG 3413 Foundations of Literacy Instruction

-RDG 3423 Reading and Writing Across the Curriculum
+MGT 2313 Principles of Management

+MKT 2323 Principles of Marketing

-GENERAL ELECTIVES: 3 hours
+GENERAL ELECTIVES 3 Hours

-TOTAL EARLY CHILDHOOD EDUCATION PROGRAM REQUIREMENTS 60 Hours
+TOTAL PROGRAM REQUIREMENTS 61 Hours

-Elementary Education: Early Childhood - Grade 8
+EDUCATION PROGRAMS

 The SAGU AIC Education program is designed to prepare students for certification with the State of Arizona, and thus be qualified to teach in either the public or private classroom.
 This preparation is accomplished through a combination of campus and field-based delivery systems.
 SAGU AIC offers an Education program that prepares students for certification in Early Childhood (Pre-K- Grade 3) or Elementary (Grades 1-8).
-Through the Harrison Graduate School one can obtain a masters degree in Education.
+Through the Harrison Graduate School one can obtain a master's degree in Education.
 Upon completion of course work at SAGU AIC, graduates can also seek certification by the Association of Christian Schools International (ACSI) and the Association of Christian Teachers and Schools (ACTS).

 Student Learning Outcomes for Education Majors

 Education Department objectives for SAGU AIC are based on the Arizona Professional Teacher (APT) standards.
 Upon completion of this program the student will:

 Content Knowledge: